capital

 fireworks ring against silent crowds

-hey, look, did you see? the garden has caterpillars
+hey, did you see? the garden has caterpillars

 the winds shift―i feel a storm fermenting